Nick12-hub/Nick12-hub/README.md

 # I'm Cunquan Lee <img src="https://media.giphy.com/media/12oufCB0MyZ1Go/giphy.gif" width="50">

 - 🔭 **Cunquan Li** is a Ph.D. student from the School of Engineering at Westlake University.
 He is currently enrolled in the Zhejiang University-Westlake University joint Ph.D. program.
-He joined the Nano Semiconductor Materials Lab led by Dr. Enzheng SHI in 2023.
+He joined the Nano Semiconductor Materials Lab led by Dr. Enzheng Shi in 2023.
 His current research focuses on the precise preparation and application of the novel 2D Janus monolayer.